 - None of the above applies?

-We need to be careful in which order we setup the call flow.
+We need to be careful in which order we set up the call flow.
 As you also offer an English flow, you need to make sure you test the caller origin first.
-Because imagine: you have someone calling in from the US after hours and instead of hearing the after hour audio prompt in English, they get a French message.
-Just keep that in the back of your mind - the order matters later on when you build the call-flow with babelforce.
+Because imagine: you have someone calling in from the US after hours and instead of hearing the after-hour audio prompt in English, they get a French message.
+Just keep that in mind - the order matters later on when you build the call-flow with babelforce.

 But back to the theoretical part: we are actually down to six different directions the call might take at the first intersection.
 Let me show you why: